CantoLang/canto/docs/canto in a nutshell.md

     float fourteen_point_zero = fourteen
 ```

 As the final example above illustrates, the data in a typed definition does not have to itself be of the specified type.
-If it is not, Bento will convert it to the specified type upon instantiation, and if it cannot be converted, Bento will output the null value for that type.
+If it is not, Canto will convert it to the specified type upon instantiation, and if it cannot be converted, Canto will output the null value for that type.
 The null value for a string is an empty string; for a boolean, false; for a character, the NUL character; and for numeric types, zero.

-When Bento instantiates a definition that contains multiple constructions, constructions other than strings are converted to strings before they are concatenated to form output.
+When Canto instantiates a definition that contains multiple constructions, constructions other than strings are converted to strings before they are concatenated to form output.
 In this sense, the string type is the most fundamental.
 In fact, it may generally be omitted since untyped definitions and strings both ultimately produce text.
 In the end, everything is a string.

 ###7.2 User-Defined Types

-In addition to the built-in types, Bento supports user-defined types.
-It is very easy to create a type in Bento.
+In addition to the built-in types, Canto supports user-defined types.
+It is very easy to create a type in Canto.
 In fact it is virtually impossible not to create a type, since every definition creates a new type, which may be referenced wherever a type is expected.
 This is true even for definitions that are themselves empty or untyped or both -- an untyped definition does not use a type, but it creates one, which another defition can use.
 For example:
 ```
     message [/]